wildbeard/js-idler/README.md

 ### Why This Looks Like Shit

 Okay so I am writing this code on a computer that I can't use JS runtimes like Node on.

-Everything is in one single file because of this as using `fetch` on local filesystems is now considered CORS and I honestly just can't be bothered to care about dealing with that.
+Everything is in one single file because using `fetch` on local filesystems is now considered CORS and I honestly just can't be bothered to care about dealing with that.

 Could I create multiple script files, bind variables to the window, and access them that way?
 Absolutely.
 Will I?
 No.

 ### Why Am I Doing This?